Real Estate FAQs

 Who Gets to Choose the Closing Attorney?

 There is no law that dictates who, between a buyer and seller, has the right choose the closing attorney.
 This detail is usually up for negotiation and will be spelled out in the sales contract.
-Many people feel that whoever is paying the closing costs, normally the seller, should get to choose the closing attorney, but that is not set in stone.
+Many people feel that whoever is paying the closing costs, normally the buyer, should get to choose the closing attorney, but that is not set in stone.
 Lenders and realtors can sometimes recommend that parties choose an attorney of any “approved list,” but the party choosing the attorney can select anyone they are confident in

 What many buyers and sellers don’t realize is that the closing attorney is primarily working on behalf of the lending institution to remove any lienable debts on a property in order to perfect the lender’s security interest.
 Although the closing attorney has professional duties to the buyer and seller, many people may want to retain independent counsel who would only have their interests in mind.